Germanunkol/trAInsported/Documentation.md

 **Arguments:**

 - The file to load or run.
-See
+See Lua documentation for details.

 **Returns:**

-- The amount of credits the player currently has at his or her disposal.
+- A chunk of code that you can run, and error codes.
+See Lua documentation for more details.

 **Example:**